D. J. Mitchell (basketball): Personal life

 Mitchell is the son of Americans Mike Mitchell and Michelle Maher.
 His father played professional basketball in Australia and Europe while his mother played professional beach volleyball.
 His mother has Irish heritage through her grandparents.
-Through marriage, his father gained an Irish passport and played for Ireland.
+Through marriage, his father gained an Irish passport and played for the Irish national team.
 His parents later separated.

 As a result of his Irish heritage, Mitchell also holds an Irish passport.
-He too is eligible to play for the Irish national team, which was touted as a possibility in 2021.
+He too is eligible to play for Ireland, which was touted as a possibility in 2021.

 Mitchell has two siblings, Jaiden and Myca.
 Myca played volleyball at Wake Forest and Howard.

 In 2022, Mitchell played for two of the same teams his father also played for in the NBL, the Gold Coast Rollers and Brisbane Bullets.